-- 2.27 Pembrokeshire Coast National Park Authority is currently working on it's replacement LDP and consultation on Matters Arising closed on 13/03/20, Pembrokeshire County Council and Carmarthenshire County Council adopted LDPs in 2010, 2013 and 2014 respectively.
-Pembrokeshire County Council and Carmarthenshire County Council have all commenced plan revision.
-LDPs for Powys and for Gwynedd and Anglesey (Joint Plan) have both been adopted. - 2.28 Ceredigion County Council participated in all neighbouring plan making processes as did those Authorities in Ceredigion's LDP, to ensure cross boundary complementarity.
-There are no significant issues identified that would affect the delivery of the Ceredigion LDP.
+- 2.37 Pembrokeshire Coast National Park Authority's replacement LDP was adopted on 30/09/2020, Pembrokeshire County Council and Carmarthenshire County Council adopted LDPs in 2010, 2013 and 2014 respectively.
+Pembrokeshire County Council, Brecon Beacons National Park Authority and Carmarthenshire County Council have all commenced plan revision.
+However their replacement LDPs are now on hold due to the aforementioned Phosphates issues in riverine SACs and it is likely they will need to fall back to earlier plan stages to take account of the changes required.
+LDPs for Powys and for Gwynedd and Anglesey (Joint Plan) have both been adopted, Powys intend to commence replacement plan preparation in 2022. - 2.38 Ceredigion County Council participated in all neighbouring plan making processes as did those Authorities in Ceredigion's LDP, to ensure cross boundary complementarity.
 Following a letter from the Cabinet Secretary requesting that authorities consider joint working and subsequent meetings to discuss this, Ceredigion County Council continues to identify opportunities for regional collaboration across borders as appropriate.
-Ceredigion is currently working in collaboration with several neighbouring authorities on joint commissioning of a Larger than Local Employment Needs Assessment, Local Housing Market Assessment, Strategic Viability Assessment and several other smaller projects/ pieces of evidence where cross border working is opportune.
+Ceredigion is currently working in collaboration with several neighbouring authorities on joint commissioning of a, Strategic Viability Assessment and several other smaller projects/ pieces of evidence where cross border working is opportune.
+Two documents that were produced through regional collaboration were published during the monitoring period: - Larger than Local Employment Study: Mid Wales Region Employment Sites Premises Needs and Action Plan Powys, Ceredigion and Brecon Beacons National Park (April 2020) The report finds that the Mid Wales economy is lagging behind Welsh and UK averages and this is set to continue if no action is taken.
+Baseline forecasts suggest that the Welsh economy is set to grow by 24,000 jobs to 2040, whereas Mid Wales is forecast to shrink by about 3,400 jobs.
+Therefore it is imperative that there are strong actions progressed usefully at a larger than local level to support employment growth in the region, through interventions in the currently constrained property market to drive development designed to meet contemporary market needs on employment sites in strategic locations and through broader support of key sectors.
+An Action Plan has been prepared which focusses on the interventions necessary, and Outline Business Cases prepared to support and advance the agenda for positive interventions.